Germinating the seeds

 It's easiest to plant them in a single container and transplant them after a year.
 Use a pot at least 2.5 inches (6 cm) tall, and wide enough so each seed is an inch apart (3 cm).

 A typical soil mix to germinate them in is 1 part peat moss and 1 part coarse horticultural sand.
-An alternate mix is 2 parts quality potting soil to 1 part perlite (use small- or medium-grade perlite, not large).
+An alternate mix is 2 parts quality potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
 Fill the pot, place the seeds on top, and cover them with 1/4 inch (1 cm) of soil.
 Add water until the soil is evenly moist (not soggy).
 If your tap water is "hard" (high in minerals) use bottled water or rain water.

 Enclose the pot in a ziplock bag or sealed plastic container, and place into a refrigerator that stays above 35° F (1°C).
 Inside the door is the best spot because it is warmer.
 Mark your calendar to remove the pot after 6 weeks.